LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

 ### Images

-As long as the image is [whitelisted](conversation-builder-interactions-interaction-basics.html#whitelisting), it will be sent to the consumer.
+As long as the image is whitelisted (discussed above), it will be sent to the consumer.
 Provide high-resolution images in the appropriate format: JPEG for photos, PNG for bitmap/raster artwork.
 Make sure the images are interesting and aesthetically pleasing, and verify their quality before use.
 Keep the images as small in size as possible, so they load quickly.

 The Apple developers' site provides some good, general guidelines regarding resolution, size, optimization, and more; you can find this [here](https://developer.apple.com/design/human-interface-guidelines/business-chat/interactive-messages/about-interactive-messages/#images).